3.13 Child Protection Medical Examinations including injuries to non-mobile children

-If a Court orders an assessment, the resulting assessment is the property of the Court and would only be circulated to those named in the Court’s instructions.
+If a Court orders an examination, the resulting examination report is the property of the Court and would only be circulated to those named in the Court’s instructions.
 However, these reports would also be kept in the child’s medical record.
 If someone else requests a report that may be included as part of a submission to Court, the standard arrangements for any medical report would apply.

 - Medical Examinations Appendix 1 – Injury to non-mobile and under 1 year child flowchart

 - Medical Examinations Appendix 2 – Mobile child flowchart